MYC-3/reading-notes/markdown.md

 ## About Markdown

-- Markdown is simple and convenient language to help format and stylize your text on the web.
+- Markdown is simple and convenient language that can help format and stylize your text on the web.
 - Markdown mostly uses plain-text.
 - To create a header, begin the line with `#`.
 Adding multiple `###` will create smaller and smaller headers (Up to 6 of them).
 - Markdown can also format text into lists.
 It's as easy as: